-1.3 Reporting Standard
+1.6 Reporting Standard

-This Report is prepared in accordance with the ESG Guide contained in Appendix 27 of the Listing Rules.
+This Report is prepared in accordance with the ESG Guide contained in Appendix 27 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules").
 The Group refers to the reporting guide with a complete index in compliance is available at the end of this Report for reference.
 Except for provisions that the Group considers are inapplicable to its operations, for which explanations have been given on the rightmost column in the said index, this Report has complied with all "comply or explain" provisions set out in the reporting guide.

-1.4 Reporting Principles
+1.7 Reporting Principles